-Despite a concern that a lower-case L could be taken for the numeral one at the end of a numeric 5 literal, the C89 Committee rejected proposals to remove this usage, primarily on the grounds of sanctioning existing practice.
+Despite a concern that a "lower-case-l" could be taken for the numeral one at the end of a numeric literal, the C89 Committee rejected proposals to remove this usage, primarily on the grounds of sanctioning existing practice.

-The rules given for typing integer constants were carefully worked out in accordance with the C89 Committee's deliberations on integral promotion rules.
-In C9X, this is clarified and extended with the 10 notion of "rank" (see §6.3.1.1).
+The rules given for typing integer constants were carefully worked out in accordance with the C89 Committee's deliberations on integer promotion rules.
+In C9X, this is clarified and extended with the notion of "rank" (see §6.3.1.1).

 Unsuffixed integer constants may have different types.
-In K&R, unsuffixed decimal 15 constants greater than INT\MAX, and unsuffixed octal or hexadecimal constants greater than UINT MAX are of type long.
+In K&R, unsuffixed decimal constants greater than INT_MAX, and unsuffixed octal or hexadecimal constants greater than UINT_MAX are of type long.